-Scott-Moncrieff is one of the largest independent accountancy firms in Scotland.
-We have 16 partners and over 200 staff operating from Edinburgh, Glasgow and Inverness.
-We have been external auditors within the public sector for at least fifty years.
-We provide a comprehensive range of services to clients across the public sector, including NHS bodies, local authorities, central government bodies and FE colleges.
-We also provide services to charities, schools, as well as private and public limited companies.
+Scott-Moncrieff have been external auditors within the public sector for at least fifty years.
+We provide a comprehensive range of services to clients across the public sector, including NHs bodies, local authorities, central government bodies and FE colleges.
+We also provide services to charities, schools as well as private and public limited companies.
+Scott-Moncrieff's offices are as follows: